yodrew/yodrew.github.io/_pages/air.md

 The short version is 168 x 266 x 84 thick.
 If an even smaller vent is required:

+- use thin cardboard
+	- slide all baffles leftward, maintaining 32 (and 34) spacing
-- use thin cardboard and trim the protruding walls
+	- trim the protruding walls
 - use black posterboard for walls instead of cardboard
 - shrink the design proportionally
 - use my old helix-z vent in the zip file

 With thought and experiment, every engineering problem can be solved.
-This is the awesome and terrifying power of technique: of physics and engineering.
+This is the awesome and terrifying power of _technique_: of physics and engineering.
 Let us use it to our advantage, for the purpose of coming back to life.

 #### threshold

 A bedroom door often has a gap under it, at the threshold, for ventilation.
 A threshold vent uses this gap to let air through but not light.
 The design adapts to door width, door thickness, and gap under the door.
-Also, it adapts to how much light is outside the door.
+It also adapts to how much light is outside the door.

 If the gap is greater than 40, add wood to bottom of door or build up threshold with boards.
-Or modify the vent's design using its principles.
+Or modify the vent's design.
 If less than 13, use black paper in place of fleece for the vent baffle, along with black paper over the threshold.
-If less than 6, consider trimming the bottom of the door.
-Or find another way to ventilate the room.
+If less than 6, trim the bottom of the door or find another way to ventilate the room.

-Just the vent walls are enough if the light outside the door is dim.
+If the light outside the door is dim, just the vent walls are enough.
 If bright, use one or two hoods as well.
+You can add them later after testing.

-Usually, you need to darken it anyway.
+Usually, you need to darken the area outside your door anyway.
 Either you need a path to a bathroom.
-Or your supporter need to get in without lighting you up.
+Or your supporter needs to get in without lighting up your room.
 Cover windows in the hallway.
 Make a curtain across the hallway with a dark blanket fixed to the walls and ceiling with tape or tacks.

 Or make a [removable partition](https://andrewdurham.shutterfly.com/313).
 It's a wooden frame a little wider than the hallway so it wedges in place at an angle.
 It has a fleece seal around the frame.
 It is filled with black plastic sheeting.
 It is penetrated by ducting or universal vents as needed.